 Search engine algorithms look for a few key elements in every website that they scour, regardless of the language, it’s based in.
 These include meaningful and relevant pieces of content that utilize keywords, descriptive tagging, rich media, and a powerful social media presence.
 These are all elements that can be modified to fit a different language when planned for in advance.

 Ask yourself what kinds of keywords your target audience will utilize in their searches.
-Every language has its quirks and slang words that are often unpredictable.
+Every language has its quirks and slangs words that are often unpredictable.
 Getting to know them will allow you to modify your keyword selection for maximum reach.
 Sometimes, you will need to know the culture to understand whether or not a translation is even necessary for certain products.
 Some languages might treat English words with preferential treatment if they’re related to some uncommon products.
 Common, everyday things will probably have their own words or slang versions because they are used frequently.
 Keep this in mind when doing keyword research and forming your strategy.

 They say that a picture is worth a thousand words.
 What they don’t say is that a picture can translate those thousand words into any language pretty effortlessly.
 The one thing you can count on when utilizing visual media is that most audiences will understand it, whether you share a common language with them or not.

 This is something worth keeping in mind when you’re creating your international marketing strategy.
 The more visual imagery you utilize, the fewer translated words you’ll need to incorporate.
 This can make conveying certain messages pretty easy.

 You shouldn’t be above scrutinizing visual content, though.
 It’s still possible to create an out of touch image or video that paints your company in a bad light.
 Certain actions or symbols could be perceived as negative in different places, which is why you have to choose them carefully.
 The image you choose could signal that your company is knowledgeable when it comes to its target demographic, or it could make you look ignorant.